Cameronsplaze/AWS-ContainerManager/README.md

 ### Phase 3, Split apart to run multiple games

 - Make sure they're locked down from each other too.

-- See how to run multiple of the **same** game. (vanilla and modded MC server).
-Will use the same ports on VPC maybe?
-Is changing ports required?
-Might just work as-is, because different instance IP's.

-- Look at creating/deleting stacks again.
-Rn there's no way to delete the leaf stack, and not the base stack.
-Think about how to pass in CLI args to help here.
-(Maybe if you supply a config path, DON'T delete the base stack ever?
-And you need two make commands, one for leaf and one for base?)

 ## Phase 4, Get ready for Production!